well-fed-cat/well-fed-cat-jdbc-h2/README.md

 * During generation of new menu the algorithm should take into account the saved history (probably depth can be specified).
 * Maybe we need some tools to clean up the history.
+* Add flag to dish to exclude it from using in menus.

 ## Various hints ##